 Volendam is a historic fishing village that is especially popular amongst tourists.
 The lovely harbour is home to beautiful sailboats and is surrounded by quaint homes and shops.
 Tourists visit Volendam to stroll around the colourful town, see the locals, some of whom still wear their traditional costumes, and taste Dutch specialties such as pancakes, ‘poffertjes’ (mini-pancakes), herring and smoked eel.

 If you have time, you can continue from Volendam to Edam, a short distance away, or head back to Marken on the ferry and continue back to Amsterdam via Monnickendam.
 This is a loop that would take a full day by bicycle but the mix of gorgeous scenery and historic villages makes the trip absolutely unforgettable.
+You can also visit Marken, Volendam and Edam as part of a full-day guided tour or a guided tour using public transport from Amsterdam.

 View Bike route Amsterdam – Marken in a larger map